Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 Paid acquisition campaigns differ not just in volume, but in the quality of monetization they produce.
 Raw payment counts can mask weak value generation, while lower-volume campaigns may deliver disproportionate LTV.

-This project addresses the need to move beyond surface-level performance metrics and build an analytical framework that answers: **which campaigns are worth scaling, optimizing, holding, or cutting, and why?**
+This project addresses the need to move beyond surface-level performance metrics and build an analytical framework that answers: **which campaigns should be prioritized for scaling validation, optimization, monitoring, or deprioritization, and why?**

 ## Dataset Overview